MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 Follow  the steps given below:

 - When you create the virtual machine, be sure you configure security for the boot components.
 Enhanced deployment of virtual machines allows you to select security type and use [Secure boot](/windows-hardware/design/device-experiences/oem-secure-boot) and [vTPM](/windows/security/information-protection/tpm/trusted-platform-module-overview).
 - Securely deploy virtual machines with verified boot loaders, OS kernels, and drivers that are signed by trusted publishers to establish a "root of trust".
-If the image is not signed by a trusted publisher, the virtual machine will not boot.
+If the image is not signed by a trusted publisher, the virtual machine won't boot.
 - Securely protect keys, certificates, and secrets in the virtual machines in a Trusted Platform Module.
 - Gain insights and confidence of the entire boot chain's integrity.
 - Ensure workloads are trusted and verifiable.
 The vTPM enables [attestation](/windows/security/information-protection/tpm/tpm-fundamentals#measured-boot-with-support-for-attestation) by measuring the entire boot chain of your virtual machine (UEFI, OS, system, and drivers).